vikingdata/articles/databases/mysql/mysql_backup_restore_replication.md

 ```

-### Problems woth mysqlpump <a name=pumpproblems></a>
+### Problems with mysqlpump <a name=pumpproblems></a>
 * If mysqlpump gives a weird message like it aborted, use mysqldump.
 MysqlPump is still good for getting accounts.

 ### Restore <a name=rm><a/>

-* Check if you have the exact same version of mysql and setttings.
+* Check if you have the exact same version of mysql and settings.
 * If not, you may want to exclude mysql from the backup.
-You hmay want to use mysqlpump to get the accounts.
+You may want to use mysqlpump to get the accounts.

 ```